-Course Objectives: This course will help the students:
+COURSE OBJECTIVES: This course will help the students to:

-- 1. To have an increased awareness on issues in areas of sustainability - 2.
-To understand the role of engineering & technology within sustainable development - 3.
-To know the methods, tools and incentives for sustainable product service system development

-4. To establish a clear understanding of the role and impact of various aspects of engineering decisions on environmental, societal and economic problems.

-5. To communicate results related to their research on sustainable engineering
+- 1. have an increased awareness on issues in areas of sustainability - 2. understand the role of engineering & technology within sustainable development - 3. know the methods, tools and incentives for sustainable product service system development - 4. establish a clear understanding of the role and impact of various aspects of engineering decisions on environmental, societal and economic problems. - 5. communicate results related to their research on sustainable engineering

-Course Outcomes: At the completion of this course, students will be able to:
+COURSE OUTCOMES: At the completion of this course, students will be able to:

-1. Understand the concept of sustainable engineering and its significance in addressing contemporary environmental challenges.

-2. Explore the 4R concept of solid waste management and examine various tools and methodologies to assess and mitigate the environmental impacts of engineering activities.

-3. To be aware of the principles and requirements of environmental management standards and their application in promoting environmental sustainability.

-4. Analyze the challenges and opportunities associated with promoting sustainable habitats such as sustainable cities, sustainable transport, sustainable sources of energy conventional and sustainable materials for green buildings

-5. Understand and evaluate the industrial processes through the principles of industrial ecology and industrial symbiosis.
+- 1. Understand the concept of sustainable engineering and its significance in addressing contemporary environmental challenges. - 2.
+Explore the 4R concept of solid waste management and examine various tools and methodologies to assess and mitigate the environmental impacts of engineering activities. - 3.
+To be aware of the principles and requirements of environmental management standards and their application in promoting environmental sustainability. - 4.
+Analyze the challenges and opportunities associated with promoting sustainable habitats such as sustainable cities, sustainable transport, sustainable sources of energy conventional and sustainable materials for green buildings - 5.
+Understand and evaluate the industrial processes through the principles of industrial ecology and industrial symbiosis.

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2

-CO1 2 1 3 1 1 2 3 2 1 1 1 3 2 2
+CO1 2 1 2 1 1 2 3 2 1 1 1 2 2

-CO2 2 2 3 2 1 2 3 2 1 1 1 3 2 2
+CO2 2 2 2 2 1 2 3 2 1 1 1 2 2

-CO3 2 1 3 1 2 2 3 2 1 2 1 3 2 2
+CO3 2 1 2 1 1 2 3 2 1 2 1 2 2

-CO4 3 1 3 3 1 3 3 2 2 1 1 3 2 3
+CO4 3 1 2 3 1 3 3 2 2 1 1 2 3

-CO5 3 3 3 1 2 2 3 2 1 1 2 3 3 3
+CO5 3 3 2 1 1 2 3 2 1 1 2 3 3